Italy Travel Guide: 5 Days in the North

 We had high hopes for Verona, but unfortunately, it rained heavily the day we arrived.
 Sightseeing became difficult, and after just a few hours, we decided to head to Bergamo instead.

-However, Verona remains on our list — we’ll definitely return under sunnier skies.
+Still, Verona remains on our list — we’ll definitely return under sunnier skies on a future trip to Italy.

 Lake Garda: Scenic and Serene

-Lake Garda was pure magic.
+Lake Garda, one of Northern Italy’s most stunning spots, was pure magic.
 We took a boat ride across the lake, surrounded by the Alps in the distance.

-The calm water, charming towns, and peaceful pace made it one of the most relaxing parts of the trip.
+The calm water, charming towns, and peaceful atmosphere made it one of the most relaxing parts of our Italy travel.

 Bergamo: Hidden Gem with Family Ties

-We used Bergamo as a hub to explore nearby towns by car.
-While public transport is limited there, having a car gave us freedom and comfort.
+Bergamo itself is a hidden gem — charming, quiet, and authentic.
+Many Italy travel guides overlook it, but it’s worth a visit.
+We used it as a hub to explore nearby towns by car.
+While public transport is more limited, having a car gave us freedom and comfort to explore at our own pace.

 Milan: Modern Meets Historic